menoudyann/ROR1_Project/README.md

 ## Introduction

 In this project, we will implement an application using Ruby on Rails that uses the database that we had created in the module SQL1.
+This is a mini intranet for managing application development technician classes.

 ## Database